 Read the following instructions carefully before applying.

 What do usability testers do?

 They conduct usability tests on websites.
 Their job is to imagine a given scenario and perform certain tasks, like finding a product in an online store and going through the checkout process.
-This helps site owners find and fix.
+This helps site owners find and fix usability issues.

 Do testers need to buy products or services from the websites they test?

 No. You may be asked to go through the checkout process of online stores, but most of the time the scenarios will ask you to stop before clicking on the final submit button.
 In any case, you SHOULD NOT enter your real credit card details while performing a test.

 What equipment do I need to be a tester?

 In order to test websites and get paid $10 per test, you need to have a Windows or Mac computer.
 If on Windows, you need to have Windows 7 or newer.

 Your computer also needs to have a microphone, either internal (like most laptops have) or external.
 If you need to buy an external microphone, even the cheapest ones selling for around $2 will work.

 Should I use my real name and address while conducting a test?